Supported platforms: CODESYS 3.5, CODESYS 3.5 SAFETY

 Positive and negative attenuation signal statuses are probably non-validated DI signals, i.e. simple S_ADCToVoltageOrCurrent and S_VoltageToDI conversions.

-In the following example, the output pin external voltage error is not monitored when control is inactive.
+In the following examples, the output pin external voltage error is not monitored when control is inactive.
 See the How to control DO & DO ECO example for more information.

 When the following example is used with non-safety I/O, the I/O variables are generated in Inputs and Outputs programs instead of S_Inputs and S_Outputs.